-Charles Thomas is a private label created for Kysela Pere et Fils from 2 different properties owned by Les Grands Chais de France.
+Charles Thomas is a private label created for Kysela Pere et Fils from property owned by Les Grands Chais de France.
 Wines from Cotes du Rhone, Cotes de Provence and Chateauneuf du Pape are bottled under the Charles Thomas label.

 Charles Thomas Cotes de Provence is produced at Château La Galinière, located in the town of Chateauneuf-le-Rouge, just outside Aix-en-Provence.
-It is the site of a magnificent 18th Century château dominating the plains of Cengle.
+It is the site of a magnificent 18th century château dominating the plains of Cengle.
 The property, certified organic in France since the 2014 vintage, is located on bauxite-rich clay and sand red soil.
 The name of the town and the surrounding area, Châteauneuf-Le-Rouge, refers to the red colored soil.
 The property grows syrah, grenache, cinsault, cabernet, rolle and viognier.
-Managers Fabrice Arcari and his wife Aurélie are continuing a long and successful quality control, in the vineyards, thank to green harvest and in the cellar, using a sorting table in order to keep only the best grapes for the macerations.
+Managers Fabrice Arcari and his wife Aurélie are continuing a long and successful tradition of quality control, both in the vineyards (thanks to green harvest) and in the cellar, using a sorting table to keep only the best grapes for the macerations.